 Asteroids close to earth

-This plot shows all asteroids in the database that are closer than 20 lunar distances (LD) from the earth; brighter colours correspond to smaller distances.
-The figure is a projection onto the ecliptic plane with the earth at the centre, and the scale is 40 LD along each axis.
+This plot shows all asteroids in the database that are closer than 10 lunar distances (LD) from the earth; brighter colours correspond to smaller distances.
+The figure is a projection onto the ecliptic plane with the earth at the centre, and the scale is 10 LD along each axis.
 The whiskers at each position indicate the direction of motion relative to earth (earth is at rest in this frame).

-I have got a table of all asteroids shown here, their current (UT+1h) distance from earth in LD, relative velocity to earth, and (linearly) projected closest distance, and the time of closest distance.
+I have got a table of all asteroids shown below, their current (UT+1h) distance from earth in LD, relative velocity to earth, and (linearly) projected closest distance, and the time of closest distance.
 Click on the object's name to search for more information on the web.

 Flight through the solar system